Wi-Fi Spec: AX6000

 Netgear’s two-piece Orbi RBK852 hits the mark for Wi-Fi 6 homes with a mix of good throughput, a dedicated backhaul channel for data from the satellites to the router as well as extra online security.

 Far from perfect, the Orbi RBK852 is large and pricey – so expensive it may be a reach for some digital households.
 But if you want unbeatable performance throughout your home, it's one of the best Wi-Fi 6 routers you can get and one of the best mesh routers on the market.
+We even name it the mesh systems to get among the best gaming routers.
 Our Netgear Orbi WiFi 6 (RBK852) review proves that it's the Wi-Fi 6 mesh system to beat.

 Editor's Note: We periodically update our reviews to make sure that pricing and information is up to date.
 The rating and recommendations in our Netgear Orbi WiFi 6 (RBK852) review is unchanged from when it originally published in November of 2020.